SakshamSaxena97/file_management/README.md

 # Infra Problem
 ## Three things are implemented as per the problem statement
 - Cleaning Desktop
-- Deletion of files if it has not been modified since the last 15 weeks
+- Deletion of files if it has not been modified since the last 15 weeks as per user's input
 - Identifying top 10 files according to their size

 ### 1. Cleaning Desktop